SC senator to propose legislation that could allow lethal injection executions to resume

 “The death penalty’s a gruesome thing, any way you slice it.
 It’s just gruesome.
 I guess there’s maybe some level of dignity for the defendant, for the killer, in that he or she can select A, B, or C,” Sen. Greg Hembree, R – Horry, said.

-Hembree, a former prosecutor, and solicitor plan to introduce a bill when the General Assembly begins its next regular legislative session in January that would enact what’s known as a shield law in South Carolina.
+Hembree, a former prosecutor and solicitor, plans to introduce a bill when the General Assembly begins its next regular legislative session in January that would enact what’s known as a shield law in South Carolina.

 If passed, the legislation would protect the identities of pharmaceutical manufacturers from being publicly disclosed through a subpoena or Freedom of Information Act request, if they sell South Carolina the drugs needed to carry out lethal injections.